mitkoooo/trading-simulator/README.md

 ## Features

 - **Matching Engine**
-  Custom-built order book using max- and min-heaps to simulate price-time priority matching of buy and sell orders.
+  A custom order book that maintains sorted maps of buy and sell prices each pointing to FIFO queues of limit orders, alongside separate FIFO queues for market‐price buys and sells—fully enforcing price‐time priority.

 - **Market Simulation**
   Time-stepped engine capable of replaying historical stock price data and processing market events deterministically.